EliasSelenius/plang/README.md

 ## Localy defined functions

 Functions can be declared inside other functions.
+Local functions has the convinience of variable capturing aswell as namespacing

 ``` c
 void main() {
     bool isLowerCaseLetter(char c) {